Why set up a Mission Area?

 Mission Areas provide new ways of churches working together to resource mission and ministry to fulfil the diocesan vision and priorities.

-The Diocese is currently supporting three Mission Areas in different contexts:
+The Diocese has supported the development of three sustainable Mission Areas in different contexts:

 • An expanding new town area (eight churches in Yate and Fromeside)